-Chopsticks or Hashi is one of the most popular Japanese souvenirs!
+Chopsticks or Hashi are one of the most popular Japanese souvenirs!
 It is a quite obvious choice.
-In Japan, you will find several stores that sell various kinds of chopsticks, from high quality handmade sets to mass-produce factory ones.
+In Japan, you will find several stores that sell various kinds of chopsticks, from high quality handmade sets to mass-produced factory ones.
 There are stores all over the country that specialize in chopsticks and you can get personalized ones with your name on them.
-This is the best souvenirs to buy for sushi-lovers!
+These are the best souvenirs to buy for sushi-lovers!

 Daruma dolls, known as good luck charms, are popular in Japan and commonly believed to make one’s wishes come true.
 The idea is to draw a left eye on the daruma while imagining your dream and complete the right eye when your dream comes true.
 Daruma was the actual Indian monk who founded the Chinese Zen sect.
 It is said that his continuous sitting zazen style, while facing a wall for nine years to achieve enlightenment (satori), caused his arms and legs to fall off.
 Daruma dolls vary in design, and some are very cute.

 Kimonos are one of the most recognizable symbols of Japanese traditional culture, which make them perfect gifts.
-Depending on the material used, a kimono can run from 20,000 yen (cotton) to much more expensive ones with silk.
-You can buy secondhand kimonos cheaply in many places but the flea markets in Kyoto are the best place to look for.
+Depending on the material used, the price of a kimono starts from ¥20,000 (cotton) to much more expensive prices made with silk.
+You can buy second-hand kimonos cheaply in many places but the flea markets in Kyoto are the best place to look for.
 The yukata is a traditional Japanese garment worn as a casual summer kimono.
 Yukata sets are very common in tourist areas like Asakusa, Akihabara, and Kyoto.
 The set contains a yukata, a belt (obi), yukata strings (himo) and geta (the shoes).
 Some come with a small bag as well.
 These are especially nice for kids, and the kids’ sets are cheaper.
-Children look very cute in Yukatas!
+Children look very cute in yukatas!

 Green tea (matcha) and its sweets